 Ingredient Notes

-- Fresh Limes - Please do not use bottled lime juice for this recipe as it will not work.
-Fresh lime juice is always best, and unmatched when it comes to make lime desserts.
+- Fresh Lime Juice & Zest: Please avoid using bottled lime juice for this recipe - it won’t give the right results.
+Fresh lime juice is always best and unbeatable when making lime desserts.

-- Cornstarch - This is what thickens the curd without using eggs.
-You can swap it out for arrowroot starch at a 1:1 ratio.
+- Cornstarch: This thickens the curd without eggs.
+You can substitute arrowroot starch using a 1:1 ratio.

 Get Your Free E-Book!